Pediatric Sleep Specialist Q & A – What Does a Pediatric Sleep Team Do?

 Sometimes the underlying condition causing a sleep problem is insomnia, sleep disordered breathing, bedwetting, a behavioral issue, or another condition.
 These conditions can be addressed by a pediatric sleep doctor.

 We do, yes!
-Koala® Center for Sleep and TMJ Disorders has clinic locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has clinic locations in Illinois, Indiana, Missouri, Texas and Wisconsin.
 If you believe your young one would benefit from our services, then please reach out to us.
 You can visit our Appointments page for our addresses and contact information, and to book a consultation with a pediatric sleep doctor near you.

 We hope to hear from you soon and help your child with his or her sleep!